-According to these criteria the related parties of the Group are divided into the following categories: A. Key management;
+According to these criteria the related parties of the Group are divided into the following categories:

-B. Companies having the same top management;

-D. Companies which activities are significantly influenced by the Group's owners.
+- A. Key management; - B. Companies having the same top management; - C. Companies in which the Group's owners have an equity interest; - D. Companies which activities are significantly influenced by the Group's owners.